11. Crime Statistics and Definitions

 The Departments of Public Safety and Environmental Health and Safety prepare “The Annual Security and Fire Safety Report” ASFSR (Clery) to comply with the 1990 Congressional approved Crime Awareness and Campus Security Act which amended the Higher Education Act of 1965.
 The Jeanne Clery Act requires higher education institutions to make public their campus security policies, and it requires that crime and fire data are collected, reported, and disseminated to the campus community.
 The Clery Act is intended to provide prospective students and employees, current students and their families, and the rest of the Loyola community accurate, complete, and timely information about safety on campus so that they can make informed decisions.
 The full text of this report can be located on our website.

 This report is prepared in cooperation with Baltimore Police Department, Howard County Police Department, and the Baltimore County Police Department.
 Additionally, our internal organizations: Student Life, Student Development, Counseling Center, Human Resources and Student Support and Wellness Center, all contribute greatly to the overall judicial process and its success.
 Each entity provides updated information on their efforts and programs to comply with the Act.
-Campus crime, arrest and referral statistics include those matters reported to the Campus Police, Campus Security Authorities (CSA) and local law enforcement agencies.
+Campus crime, arrest and referral statistics include those matters reported to the Campus Police, Student Life, Campus Security Authorities (CSA) and local law enforcement agencies.
 Campus Security Authorities are annually contacted at the end of the fall and spring semesters requesting disclosure of any reportable Clery crimes, which may have been reported to them.
 A procedure is in place to anonymously capture crime statistics disclosed confidentially.
 Each year by October 1st, an email notification, and a Loyola Today notice announce the location of where to view or receive the completed report.
 These alert notifications are made to students, faculty, staff and administrators.
 Prospective students and employees at Loyola receive information where they can view the statistics from the Admissions Office and the Human Recourses Department respectively.

 Loyola University Department of Public Safety compiles crime statistics in accordance with the Federal Bureau of Investigation’s Uniform Crime Reporting Program by using definitions from the following required sources: Primary criminal offense incidents (Murder/non-negligent Manslaughter, Negligent Manslaughter, Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle theft and Arson) definitions were referenced from the FBI “Summary Reporting System User Manual” [SRS User Manual 6/2013] The definitions for fondling, incest and statutory rape were excerpted from the “National Incident-Based Reporting System (NIBRS) User Manual 1/2013.)
 The Hate-Bias definitions were referenced from the “Hate Crime Data Collection Guidelines and Training Manual 12/2012.”
 Loyola University Liquor Law, Drug Law and Weapons Possession Policy were referenced from the Loyola University Community Standards Handbook 2014-2015.